From our blog

 1. So, you’re a design and brand agency then?

-No, we are much more than that.
+No, we are much more than a brand agency.
 Of course we do all the design work that you would expect, just like any other design and artwork house, but we offer a layer before that which we think is far more important.

 We offer a point of view of your marketing, your brand and your business, and only once we have a view of the market place and who your customers are do we even begin to put pen to paper.